• Skip to primary navigation

 vegan pumpkin spice oatmeal cookies on a white background with star anise and pumpkin seeds next to them.

 Making these vegan pumpkin spice oatmeal cookies is super easy and will have you feeling so cozy this fall season.
-Grab your pantry staples to bake a tasty and quite healthy cookie recipe that both kids and adults alike will love!
+Grab your pantry staples to bake a tasty spiced cookie recipe that both kids and adults alike will love!

 For more fun sweet treats, do check out my honey flapjack recipe, blackberry cookies and my easy spelt cookies!
 And my round-up of dairy free gluten free cookies has so many fun ideas!